Welcome to Bring Out Your Dead !

 • Urza's Incubator: the answer to the question ‘How to make zombie casting cheaper?’

-The mechanisms that provide me with card advantage:
+The mechanisms that provide card advantage:

 • Cryptbreaker: no cards?
 Tap some zombies and draw a card.
 No zombies?
 Discard a card, pay some mana and create a zombie!